regisphilibert/regisphilibert.com/content/en/post/multilingual-series/part-1/index.md

     weight: 3
 ```

-Now, our languages will be available using `.Site.Languages` and sorted by `Weight`.
+Now, our languages will be available using `site.Languages` and sorted by `Weight`.
 The lower the… firster.
 As we'll cover later, it is highly recommanded to make the default language come first.

-Any custom parameter will be used when calling `.Site.Params` or `.Param` in place of the default site parameter.
+Any custom parameter will be used when calling `site.Params` or `.Param` in place of the default site parameter.
 Se we never have to worry about which parameter to call!

+{{< notice >}}
+Contrary to `.Site` which is a Page's method, `site` is a global function which does not need a page...
+{{< /notice >}}

 ```yaml
 # config.yaml